NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Fists of the Ruby Phoenix/Spinel Leviathan Syndara.md

   - name: ""

   - name: "Center of the World"
-    desc: " (divine,teleportation) **Trigger** A creature finishes moving, even if it moved using something other than a move action\n**Effect** Syndara is the figurative and literal center of this world.
+    desc: " (divine,teleportation) **Trigger** A creature finishes moving, even if it moved using something other than a move action\n* * *\n\n**Effect** Syndara is the figurative and literal center of this world.
 As the triggering creature moves, space reasserts itself, teleporting Syndara to be in the same position relative to the creature as he was when the creature began its movement.
 If the space he would teleport into is occupied, he displaces the obstructing creature or object into the nearest available space."

   - name: "Keeper of the Lighthouse"
     desc: "  Syndara can choose whether he is affected by his worldspheres."

   - name: "Portal Redirection"
-    desc: " (divine,teleportation) **Trigger** Syndara is targeted by a ranged Strike or spell attack roll\n**Effect** Syndara opens a portal in front of the incoming missile, then opens another portal nearby that fires the missile at another creature within 60 feet of him.
+    desc: " (divine,teleportation) **Trigger** Syndara is targeted by a ranged Strike or spell attack roll\n* * *\n\n**Effect** Syndara opens a portal in front of the incoming missile, then opens another portal nearby that fires the missile at another creature within 60 feet of him.
 He takes no damage from the triggering attack and makes a ranged Strike with a +43 attack bonus.
 The Strike deals damage according to the triggering ability."

   - name: "Spatial Sense"
     desc: "  Syndara instinctively knows the position of all creatures and objects within the Glass Lighthouse as a precise sense.
 His senses do not extend into extraplanar spaces (such as a bag of holding), even if the entrance to these spaces is within the Lighthouse."